-3. No person shall be eligible to be a child care facility owner, operator, or employee if that person has pled guilty, or been found guilty, of any of the following offenses:
+- No person shall be eligible to be a childcare facility owner, operator, or employee if that 3. person has pled guilty, or been found guilty, of any of the following offenses:

-- 1. Capital murder
+- Capital murder 1.

-- 2. lst/2nd degree murder
+- lst/2nd degree murder

-- 3. Manslaughter
+- Manslaughter

-- 4. lst/2nd degree battery
+- lst/2nd degree battery

-- 5. Aggravated assault
+- 2. 3.
+4. 5.
+6. 7.
+8. Aggravated assault

-- 6. 1st degree terroristic threatening
+- 1st degree terroristic threatening

-- 7. Kidnapping

-- 8. 1st degree false imprisonment
+- Kidnapping 1st degree false imprisonment

 - 9. Permanent detention or restraint

 - 10. 1st/2nd degree rape or carnal abuse

 - 11. 1st/2nd degree sexual abuse

 - 12. 1st/2nd degree violation of a minor

 - 13. Incest

 - 14. 1st degree endangering of a minor

-- 15. Permitting child abuse
+- Permitting child abuse 15.

-- 16. Engaging children in sexually explicit conduct for use in a visual or print medium, transportation of minors for prohibited sexual conduct, use of a child or consent to use a child in sexual performance, by producing, directing or promoting sexual performance by a child
+- Engaging children in sexually explicit conduct for use in a visual or print medium, 16. transportation of minors for prohibited sexual conduct, use of a child or consent to use a child in sexual performance, by producing, directing or promoting sexual performance by a child

 - 17. Criminal attempt, criminal solicitation or criminal conspiracy to commit any of the above named offenses

-- 18. Distribution to minors (of any controlled substance)
+- Distribution to minors (of any controlled substance) 18.

-- 19. Manufacture, delivery, or possession with intent to deliver, or manufacture any controlled substance
+- Manufacture, delivery, or possession with intent to deliver, or manufacture any 19 controlled substance

 - 20. Carnal abuse in the third degree

 - 21. Sexual solicitation of a child

-- 22. Pandering or possessing visual or print medium depicting sexually explicit conduct involving a child
+- Pandering or possessing visual or print medium depicting sexually explicit conduct involving a child 22.

 - 23. Negligent homicide

 - 24. Assault in the first degree

 - 25. Coercion

 - 26. Sexual misconduct

 - 27. Public sexual indecency

 - 28. Indecent exposure

 - 29. Endangering the welfare of a minor in the second degree

-- 30. Any felony or any misdemeanor involving violence or sexual misconduct
+- 30 Any felony or any misdemeanor involving violence or sexual misconduct

-- 4. Any person who has pled guilty, nolo contendere, or who has been found guilty of any one of the offenses listed above may apply to the Division to demonstrate rehabilitation, if more than five (5) years have passed since that person was released from confinement, parole or probation.
-(Time is counted from whatever release date is most recent.)
-The Division is authorized to determine whether rehabilitation is sufficient for the person to be a child care owner, operator, or employee.
+- Any person who has pled guilty, nolo contendere, or who has been found guilty of any one of the offenses listed above may apply to the Division to demonstrate rehabilitation, 4. if more than five (5) years have passed since that person was convicted and they have completed their sentence. (confinement, parole and/or probation) The Division is authorized to determine whether rehabilitation is sufficient for the person to be a child care owner, operator, or employee.